SadRobotChannel/af/_posts/2020-01-01-bitcoin-faucet-games.md

      <h5><span>Crypto Mining Game</span></h5>
      <a href="http://bit.ly/www-cryptomininggame" target="_blank">Crypto Mining Game</a> is a new kind of Bitcoin, Litecoin and Doge Auto-Faucet where you can simulate mining and earn real cryptocurrency.
 Increase the amounts you mine as your level grows!
 		 <p> </p>
+		 You increase your miner's level by completing missions and daily quests, as a result of which not only you earn XP but find treasure chests filled with exciting crypto loot.
+Stay patient with the antibot verification by clicking those ad links!
+Your reward will be a capable miner earning bitcoin for hours without your involvement.
+		 <p> </p>
      <center><a href="http://bit.ly/www-cryptomininggame" target="_blank"><img src="http://www.all-faucets.com/assets/images/cryptomininggame-ad.gif" alt="Crypto Mining Gam"/></a></center>
 </div>